nails/module-cms/docs/pages/templates.md

 ## Creating your own templates

 > The Nails Command Line tool makes this easy!
-Use `nails cms:template MyTemplate` to automatically create the files and classes you need.
+Use `nails cms:template` to automatically create the files and classes you need.

 In order for a template to be recognised it must be defined in `template.php`.
 A basic set up will look like this: